University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 At the beginning of this section we mentioned that `~/Project_0` represented your current directory, but now our machine is telling us that our directory is `/home/student/Project_0`.
 This raises an important and very useful point.
 In `bash` the `~` symbol is a shortcut for the home directory of the current user.
-If Dan was logged in, this would be `/home/Dan` whilst if Steve was logged in this would be `/home/Steve`.
+If Dave was logged in, this would be `/home/Dave` whilst if Anna was logged in this would be `/home/Anna`.
 As we are all logged on as `student`, this now stands for `/home/student`.

 Importantly every user with an account on a machine will have their own home directory of the format `/home/username1`, `/home/username2` etc..